yairm210/Unciv/Uniques.md

 ### Civilian

-"Can build improvements on tiles"
+"Can build [improvementFilter] improvements on tiles"

 "May create improvements on water resources"